 |Pulse length||10-1000 µs|

 |Max. speed for the double chopper||12000 rpm|

 Figure 2.
-The medium resolution wide-band spectra from sintered alumina illustrates the d-spacing range available for high resolution at back scattering
+Medium resolution wide-band diffractogram of sintered alumina illustrates the d-spacing range available for high resolution experiemnt in back scattering geometry

 Figure 3.
 Detector bank